ClickHouse/ClickHouse/docs/en/sql_reference/statements/revoke.md

 ## Examples {#revoke-example}

-Grant a privilege to `john` to select data from all the tables and databases.
-Then revoke the privilege to select data from the `accounts` database:
+Grant the `john` user account with a privilege to select from all the databases excepting the `accounts` one:

 ``` sql
 GRANT SELECT ON *.* TO john;
 REVOKE SELECT ON accounts.* FROM john;
 ```

-Grant `mira` with a privilege to select from the `accounts.staff` table.
-Then revoke the privilege to select data from the `wage` column.
+Grant the `mira` user account with a privilege to select from all the columns of the `accounts.staff` table excepting the `wage` one.

 ``` sql
 GRANT SELECT ON accounts.staff TO mira;